Read time 8 minutes

 • Bugs in disk drivers

-• Network failure when database is in working condition
+• Network failure when database is in working condition.

 • Hard disk failure, sudden power failure, unexpected system shutdown, and virus attacks are some of the reasons that can cause MDF corruption.

-• Corruption on data pages
+• Corruption of data pages.

-• Msg 823 error in SQL Server / Msg 824 in SQL Server / Msg 825 (read retry) in SQL Server
+• Msg 823 error in SQL Server / Msg 824 in SQL Server / Msg 825 (read retry) in SQL Server.

-• Error 9004 in SQL Server
+• Error 9004 in SQL Server.

-• SQL Server Table Corruption Error
+• SQL Server table corruption error.

-• Metadata Corruption Error
+• Metadata corruption error.

-• SQL Server Page Level Corruption
+• SQL Server page level corruption

 There are several other error messages you might get while trying to open a corrupt SQL database.
 If you’re a database administrator, you need to act immediately to prevent any data loss.
-Read on to know the solutions to restore a corrupt SQL database.

 What to avoid when you face corruption in SQL Database